msveshnikov/cars-market-autocode/README.md

 10. Implement a chat feature for buyers and sellers
 11. Add a review and rating system for cars and sellers
 12. Implement geolocation-based search and filtering
+13. Implement a notification system for price changes and new listings

 ## Design Considerations